kmatassa/sample-server/README.md

 # http-server

-This is a sample thread-pooled http server, very simplified to only service GET requests to static files found in this repository.
+This is a sample thread-pooled http server, simplified to only service Get & Head requests to static files found in this repository.
+Requests given to threads that are managed via a thread pool fixed in size to 10 threads.

-It also has a Keep-Alive extension that implements this functionality with some limitations.
+It also has the optional implementation of a  Keep-Alive extension that implements this functionality with some limitations.
 It specifically is enabled for:

 - http 1.1
 - max request optional